Smoothed Analysis of Learning from Positive Samples: Learning Model and Main Results

-\paragraph{Main Problem.} Now, we are ready to state the main task we study in this work. \begin{problem}[PIU Learning] An instance of PIU Learning is specified by a hypothesis $h^\star\in \hyH$, that induces a set of positive samples $\optset$ (\cref{eq:setOfPositiveExamples}), a distribution $\cDtrue$ of features, and a (low-quality) distribution $\cDgiven$ that is close to $\cDtrue$ as specified by \cref{asmp:smoothness}.
-One has access to two streams of samples: \begin{enumerate} \item \emph{(High-quality Stream)}\quad Samples $x_1,x_2,\dots \sim \cPtrue$ where $\cPtrue$ is the truncation of $\cDtrue$ to $\optset;$ and \item \emph{(Low-quality Stream)}\quad Samples $x_1,x_2,\dots \sim \cDgiven$. \end{enumerate} The goal is to output a hypothesis $h\colon \cX\to \zo$ such that, with high probability, $h$ is close to $h^\star$ in the usual sense of PAC-learning: with probability $1-\delta$, $\Pr_{\cDtrue}\inparen{h^\star(x)\neq h(x)} \leq \eps.$ \end{problem} Our computationally efficient algorithm will also require the following mild assumption. \posFraction* This assumption requires that the fraction of positive examples have at least a constant mass under $\cDtrue$.
-This assumption, by now, is standard in the works on learning with positive and unlabeled examples (\eg{}, \cite{lee2024unknown}).
-That said, this assumption can be dropped if one can estimate $\Pr_{\cDtrue}\inparen{h^\star(x)\neq h(x)}$; as if we can estimate $\Pr_{\cDtrue}\inparen{h^\star(x)\neq h(x)}$ and, in particular, check if it is at most $\eps$, as then we can simply output the all-zero hypothesis and only incur an $\eps$ error.
+\paragraph{Main Problem.} Now, we are ready to state the main task we study in this work.

+\begin{problem}[Smooth PAC Learning with Positive-Only Samples] An instance of {smooth PAC learning with positive-only samples} is specified by a hypothesis $h^\star\in \hyH$, that induces a set of positive samples $\optset$ (\cref{eq:setOfPositiveExamples}), a distribution $\cDtrue$ of features, and a distribution $\cD$ {such that the pair $(\cDtrue,\cD)$ satisfies} \cref{asmp:smoothness}.
+One has access to two streams of samples: \begin{enumerate} \item \emph{({Positive} Stream)}\quad Samples $x_1,x_2,\dots \sim \cPtrue$ where $\cPtrue$ is the truncation of $\cDtrue$ to $\optset;$ and \item \emph{({Imperfect Unlabeled} Stream)}\quad Samples $x_1,x_2,\dots \sim \cD$. \end{enumerate} Given $\eps,\delta\in (0,1)$, the goal is to output a hypothesis $h\colon \cX\to \zo$ such that, with high probability, $h$ is close to $h^\star$ in the usual sense of PAC-learning: with probability $1-\delta$, $\Pr_{\cDtrue}\inparen{h^\star(x)\neq h(x)} \leq \eps.$ \end{problem} Our computationally efficient algorithm will also require the following mild assumption. \posFraction* This assumption requires that the fraction of positive examples have at least a constant mass under $\cDtrue$.
+This assumption, by now, is standard in the works on efficient learning with positive-only samples (\eg{}, \cite{lee2024unknown,Kontonis2019EfficientTS}).
+That said, this assumption can be dropped if one can estimate $\Pr_{\cDtrue}\inparen{h^\star(x)\neq 1}$; as if we can estimate $\Pr_{\cDtrue}\inparen{h^\star(x)\neq 1}$ and, in particular, check if it is at most $\eps$, then we can simply output the all-zero hypothesis and only incur an $\eps$ error.